matusnovak/homelab/docs/deploy.md

 ## Configure

-**See [docs/apps.md](docs/apps.md) to see list of all available apps.**
+**See [apps.md](apps.md) to see list of all available apps.**

 Edit `homelab.yml` and select what apps you want to use.
 You will have to modify configuration files for each app accordingly in the `group_vars/homelab/*.yml` files.
+You can use the sample files provided in the `group_vars/homelab/` folder.
+Simply copy them and rename `*.yml.sample` into `*.yml`.
 The default configuration will work out of the box in most cases.

 ## Vault (passwords)

 Next, you will have to create a vault file that contains your passwords.
 For example, a password for PostgreSQL admin user.
+An example is provided in `group_vars/homelab/vault.yml.sample` that is not encrypted.

-To do that, execute the following:
+To create your own encrypted vault, execute the following:

 ```bash
 # Select your editor (optional)